brianschroeder/MLB-Game-Predictor/README.md

 ## Results

-Note: In situations where a lower stat is better such as strike out percentage the has already been factored in when using the greater than operator.
+Note: In situations where a lower stat is better such as strike out percentage that has already been factored in when using the greater than operator.

 Home Strike Out % > Away Strike Out% and Home Slugging % > Away Slugging % and Home ERA > Away ERA and Home Homeruns/9 Against > Away Homeruns/9 Against and Home OBP Against > Away OBP Against: